HeIsIdeus/celebrityMemory/README.md

 ===========================

 There is no backend included in the build thus far.
-It is simply a fully-responsive "mobile first" front-end website using the lastest web-based technologies.
+It is simply a fully-responsive "mobile first" front-end website using some of the lastest web-based technologies.

 ===========================

 This website includes the following software dependencies
-- HTML5, CSS3, JavaScript
+- HTML5, CSS3, JavaScript, jQuery
+- _LoDash v2.4.1
+- Normalize.css and Responsive.css
-- Normalize.js and Responsive.js JavaScript libraries
+- backstretch and anystretch jQuery plugins
 - Google API's for font style

 =======